Duropaticoding23/10.-AirWays/README.md

 # License
 This project is released under the MIT License.

 #Author
-Duropatirathi Feel free to customize it as per your needs!
+DuropatiRathi Feel free to ask any query.
 Email:duropatirathi21@gmail.com